Vietnam represents one of the most dynamic and promising economies in Southeast Asia, with a projected GDP growth of 6.5% between 2023 and 2027.

 Sustainability: Vietnamese consumers are increasingly focused on sustainability.
 Italian companies that adopt environmentally friendly practices can enjoy a significant competitive advantage.

-Although Vietnam offers good infrastructure, companies must consider some logistical difficulties.
-Customs procedures can be complex, and businesses must comply with local regulations, including Vietnamese-language labeling and health certifications for food and cosmetics.
+Although Vietnam offers good infrastructure, companies must consider some logistical challenges.
+Customs procedures can be complex, and businesses must comply with local regulations, including Vietnamese language labeling and health certifications for food and cosmetic products.

 Establishing a branch or representative office can be an important step in establishing a direct market presence and simplify local operations.

 With robust economic growth, a favorable investment environment, and growing demand for quality products, Vietnam offers great opportunities for Italian companies.
-The EU-Vietnam Free Trade Agreement (EVFTA) and the country's increasing digitalization are factors that make Vietnam a particularly attractive market.
-By adopting a targeted marketing strategy and carefully addressing logistical and regulatory issues, Italian companies can achieve excellent results in this emerging market
+The EU-Vietnam Free Trade Agreement (EVFTA) and the country's increasing digitalization make Vietnam a particularly attractive market.
+By adopting a targeted marketing strategy and carefully addressing logistical and regulatory issues, Italian companies can achieve excellent results in this emerging market.

 Are you interested in our service?